Connecticut’s Top Winter Attractions Last Updated 12/16

 Old Lyme was the home of American Impressionism at the turn of the 20th century, largely thanks to Florence Griswold, “keeper of the artist colony.”
 Florence opened her home to a group of artists in the early 1900s and today it’s one of Connecticut’s top museums.

 Discover, Invent and Learn

 Located in Hartford, the Connecticut Science Center provides a variety of interactive activities – from the 165 hands-on exhibits, a state-of-the art 3D digital theater, four educational labs and more.
 It’s an idea place to bring kids on a cold winter day.

 Arts & Crafts

 - Art lovers will be enthralled while touring the newly refurbished Yale University Art Gallery, including paintings by Manet, Picasso, Monet and van Gogh.

 - The Wadsworth Atheneum Museum of Art’s 5-year, $33 million renovation included renewing 32 galleries and 15 public spaces.
 Be sure to check out the Post-War and Contemporary Art galleries.

-- Meanwhile, at the New Britain Museum of American Art, fine paintings by all the American masters – from Wyeth to Homer to O’Keeffe - are on display.
+- At the New Britain Museum of American Art, fine paintings by all the American masters – from Wyeth to Homer to O’Keeffe – are on display.